 Transporters are also using various technologies to motivate and retain their drivers.
 For example, they are empowering their drivers with driver apps to boost efficiency.
 Others are utilizing incentives like payment per last-mile delivery instead of hourly rates and salaries.
 This payment model, punctuated by relevant technologies, motivates drivers to make more deliveries.
 Eventually, these transporters can retain their drivers because they improve their working circumstances.

 7. Green Logistics Practices

-Still on practices, logistics companies are embracing green practices to remain competitive.
+Still, on practices, logistics companies are embracing green practices to remain competitive.
 Sustainable practices benefit transporters and the earth in many ways.
-First, it’s a cost-effective initiative businesses can use to maximize profits.
+First, it’s a cost-effective initiative that businesses can use to maximize profits.
 Second, companies can use it as a tool for boosting their brand.
 Third, sustainable practices can boost customer loyalty since customers want to relate to a company that cares for their environment.

 Many serious transporters are teaming up with sustainability organizations that promote clean fuel, equipment efficiency, and lower carbon emissions.
 Companies embracing green initiatives will have to adhere to sustainable building recommendations.
 Eventually, “green” transporters be better positioned to address future logistical challenges like vehicle pollution.

 Enhanced supply chain visibility is another practice transporters are embracing as we move on beyond 2022.
 It’s no wonder a Forbes survey shows that over 90% of supply chain leaders admit that supply chain visibility is critical to their overall success.
 While this practice isn’t entirely new, 2022 is a milestone boost to its adoption among many logistics companies.